LynxWall/cucumber-js-tsflow/cucumber-tsflow/README.md

 Like 'specflow', cucumber-tsflow supports a simple dependency injection framework that will instantiate and inject class instances into 'binding' classes for each executing scenario.

-Each scenario in a feature will get a new instance of the *Context* object when the test steps associated with a scenario are executed.
+Each scenario in a feature will get a new instance of the *Context* object when the steps associated with a scenario are executed.
 Hooks and steps used by the scenario will have access to the same instance of a "Scenario Context" during execution of the test steps.
 In addition, if steps of a scenario are implemented in separate bindings, those steps will still have access to the same instance of the *Context* object created for the scenario.

 **New in version 6.4.0:**

-- The current World object is now available as a constructor parameter on all classes defined for Context Injection.
+- The current Cucumber World object is now available as a constructor parameter on all classes defined for Context Injection.
 For more information on the World object see: [Access to Cucumber.js World object](#access-to-cucumber.js-world-object).

 **To use context injection:**

 - Create a simple *Context* class representing the shared data.
-The class can have a no constructor or a default empty constructor.
+The class can have no constructor or a default empty constructor.
 However, to access the Cucumber World object you should define a constructor as shown in the example below.

   ```typescript
   import { World } from '@cucumber/cucumber';